We Love Harmonica

 The Twin Cities Harmonica Society was formed in 1977 by Don Allen and Jack Bacon.
 Each came from professional music backgrounds.
 Don playing with a trio in Ohio and Jack was part of a local 5-player group.
 Jack passed away in 2012 and Don in 2014.

 The initial purpose of the club was simply getting together to play and share information.
 There was no intention to do "play-outs", but as word of the group spread, so did requests to hear its music.
 Before long, it had purchased a sound system, band attire, and was performing in a variety of venues which, over the years, have ranged from banquets, to a Channel 5 telethon, and Saint Paul Saints game.

-If you or someone you know has an interest in this, please contact Steve (on the CONTACT US above).
+If you or someone you know has an interest in this, please email us.

 We want to extend a special Thank You to Groth Music of Bloomington MN for sharing the costs of the harmonicas we give away.